scionproto/scion/doc/DRKeyInfra.md

 to be part of the protocol.
 For the response, certVerDst describes the version of the certificate used to encrypt the message.
-Furthermore, all time-specific data such as timestamps, validity time, or expiration time are specified as the time in microseconds since the unix epoch.
+Furthermore, all time-specific data such as timestamps, validity time, or expiration time are specified as the time in seconds since the unix epoch.

     DRKeyLvl1Req {
-        isdas       UInt64  # Src ISD-AS of the requested DRKey valTime     UInt64  # Point in time where requested DRKey is valid }
+        isdas       UInt64  # Src ISD-AS of the requested DRKey valTime     UInt32  # Point in time where requested DRKey is valid }

     DRKeyLvl1Rep {
-        isdas       UInt64  # Src ISD-AS of the DRKey expTime     UInt64  # Expiration time of the DRKey cipher      Data    # Encrypted DRKey
+        isdas       UInt64  # Src ISD-AS of the DRKey expTime     UInt32  # Expiration time of the DRKey cipher      Data    # Encrypted DRKey
         certVerDst  UInt64  # Version of cert of public key used to encrypt }